devvefa/HepisemlakMobile/Readme.md

 #  # Selenium - Page Object Model   With Gauge
-This is a sample project to demonstrate the implementation of page object model framework and how it can be used in selenium to automate web application "[https://www.hepsiemlak.com/]" with BDD software development process.
+This is a sample project to demonstrate the implementation of page object model and how it can be used in selenium to automate web application "[https://www.hepsiemlak.com/]" with BDD software development process.

+### Mobile  Test :
 ### What is the testcase  example:

 **First Case**